Henry B. Plant Museum: Events at the museum

 Music in the Museum is a live, classical music performance of violin, harp, or guitar that takes place on the third Thursday of every month at 11 am to memorialize the live music that was so much a part of the Tampa Bay Hotel.

 Fourth Friday The Henry B. Plant Museum participates in Tampa's Fourth Friday celebration promoting cultural venues by offering free entertainment on the Veranda from 5 pm-7 pm, January through October.

 Sunday Tour Guided tours are offered by docents followed by the Upstairs/Downstairs theater performance - September - May (excluding December).

 Upstairs/Downstairs at the Tampa Bay Hotel Occurs every Sunday at 2 pm, September through May.
 Single-character performances transport visitors back in time by discussing their experiences in the hotel.
 Characters are based either wholly or in part on actual guests or staff of the hotel.

 Picnic in the Park is a program where adults and families can relax in the garden or try their hand at Victorian games, such as horseshoes, badminton, and croquet.
 Character actors are present in traditional Victorian attire and there is live entertainment on the Center Stage.

 Victorian Christmas Stroll Visitors can witness Victorian Christmas via a walk through the museum and gardens.

-The Great Gatsby Party is hosted annually in the Fletcher Lounge as a 1920's speakeasy featuring live period music, an open bar, food, games of chance, and vintage 1929 Bentley photo-ops.
+The Great Gatsby Party is hosted annually in the Fletcher Lounge as a 1920s speakeasy featuring live period music, an open bar, food, games of chance, and vintage 1929 Bentley photo-ops.

 An Eerie Evening at the Tampa Bay Hotel is held in October.
 Visitors tour the museum by moonlight and hear spooky stories from a bygone era.

 The Plant Museum occasionally holds antique evaluations, similar to those done on Antiques Roadshow.